Ajhar17103/Ajhar17103/README.md

-### Hi there, I'm Muhammad Azharul Islam 👋, Stundent of Computer science and engineering (CSE) at IUBAT - Dhaka,Bangladesh
+### Hi there, I'm Muhammad Azharul Islam 👋,Student of Computer science and engineering (CSE) at IUBAT-Dhaka,Bangladesh

 <br/>
 <br/>